de Sitter invariant special relativity and galaxy rotation curves: Galaxy rotation curves

 \section{Galaxy rotation curves}

 A generic galaxy rotation curve can be divided into three regions: (i) an inner region (aka bulge) in which the rotation velocity of the stars rises linearly with the distance from the center; (ii) a region where the speed reaches a maximum and then begins to decrease (at the so-called {turn over radius}); (iii) and a Keplerian region in which the whole mass of the galaxy can be assumed to be given by the bulge mass $M_0$, and located at the central point.
-For this reason, the Newtonian gravitational force in the Keplerian region resembles that of a point mass force, \be F = - \frac{G M_0}{r^2} \, . \ee The corresponding rotation velocity of galaxies is found to be \cite{GalaDyn} \be v(r) \equiv \sqrt{r \, |F(r)|} = \sqrt{{G M_0}/{r}} \, , \ee from where we see that the velocity falls off as $v \sim r^{-1/2}$, as schematically depicted in curve {\sf A} of Figure~\ref{Fig1}.
-However, instead of such behavior, galaxies show in general a flat rotation curve, as depicted in curve {\sf B} of Figure~\ref{Fig1}.
-We can then say that either there is some unaccounted matter in the galaxy---usually called dark matter---or gravity behaves different from the usual Newtonian limit.
+For this reason, the Newtonian gravitational force in the Keplerian region resembles that of a point mass force,